 Surface finishes are durable, water-resistant, and require minimal maintenance.

 They remain on the surface of the wood to form a protective coating and are considered to be film-forming.

 There are several types of surface finishes available:

-Water-based finish is clear and will resist turning yellow over time.
+The water-based finish is clear and will resist turning yellow over time.
 They are very durable.